CackleOnline/Cackle/README.md

-# Cackle: A microblogging/social media designed for the future
+# Cackle: A microblogging/social media designed for the future.